Event Portal Site

 Top and Bottom Message Bar Text

 - You can include a short message in the top-bar (just below the header) on the portal site.
 This is helpful when you would like to provide a welcome message or any general information about your event list.
-The text can be formatted and stylized using Markdown and basic HTML.
+The text can be formatted and stylized using the rich-text Editor or using Markdown formatting and basic HTML in Code view.

 - You can include a short message in the bottom-bar (just above the footer) on the portal site.
 This is helpful when you would like to provide a policy or terms and conditions message with an optional link to another webpage or emphasize any other applicable information.
-The text can be formatted and stylized using Markdown and basic HTML.
+The text can be formatted and stylized using the rich-text Editor or using Markdown formatting and basic HTML in Code view.

 Be sure to Save site setup before you leave this configuration area and before you attempt to open and view the portal site to see the results of your configurations.